AdityaDeshmane/iOSCustomPageControllerDemoProject/README.md

 ##About

-><p> This page controller mimic's android style page controller, which we see in stock android's manage app option
+><p> This page controller mimic's android style page controller, which we see in stock android's manage app option.
-><p> You can use this as and alternative to existing iOS page controller, or too keep UI consistency among android and iOS app
+><p> You can use this as alternative to existing iOS page controller, or too keep UI consistency among android and iOS app.

-><p>This demo project has some basic code which you can use to create this type of page control
+><p>This demo project has some basic code which you can use to create this type of page control and modify as per your requirement

 ## Basic idea behind this control

+Design :

-This controller need to scroll views
+This controller needs to scroll views

 1. Top scroll view - This will show titles of pages, for this UILabel's view are added to this.

 2. Bottom scroll view - This will show actual content of pages, for this UIViewController's views are added to this.
-(You can add view's from same view controller, most common case is table view controller)
+(You can add view's from same view controller, most common case with this type of control is table view controller)

-Swiping through pages
+Handling page swipe :

 For this scrollview's delegate method is used